MicrosoftDocs/win32/desktop-src/IndexSrv/iixssoquery.md

 ---
 title: IixssoQuery interface
-description: The Query object of Indexing Service supports methods and properties that allow you to formulate a query and define an ActiveX Data Objects (ADO) recordset to manage and display the results of the query. ms.assetid: '9cd79cd0-eff9-4e8f-a4a2-48d182aae668'
+description: The Query object of Indexing Service supports methods and properties that allow you to formulate a query and define an ActiveX Data Objects (ADO) recordset to manage and display the results of the query. ms.assetid: 9cd79cd0-eff9-4e8f-a4a2-48d182aae668
+keywords:
+- IixssoQuery interface Indexing Service
-keywords: ["IixssoQuery interface Indexing Service", "IixssoQuery interface Indexing Service , described"]
+- IixssoQuery interface Indexing Service , described
 topic_type:
 - apiref
 api_name: